bauyrjanj/rasa/README.md

 # 4. Training the bot

+I started by creating some training data for nlu (intent examples), nlu core (stories) and also created entities, slots, responses in the domain.yml file.
+I also listed the custom actions in the actions section of the domain.yml.
+I created 6 intents and 11 stories in total to icnlude in the training set.

+I am using regex to extract names from the conversations and also used 5 slot variables to store information as required.
+There are 2 entities that are extracted from the conversations and are also stored in slots to be either consumed by the custom actions or stories.

+Then I worked on the pipeline in the config.yml file.
+I tried to implement and compare two different pipelines, both leveraging a pre-trained language model as I didn't have enough training data.
+Find more details below.

+I also uncommented the action_endpoint in the endpoints.yml file as I need it to run my custom action server.

-I used the following commands the most often during the training phase of the model/bot.
+In general, I used the following commands the most often during the training phase of the model/bot.

   ```
   # train the mode